trychlos/pwix-forms/README.md

 Parameters:

-- type: a constant among:
+- `type`: a constant among:
     - `Forms.C.CheckResult.INVALID`,
     - `Forms.C.CheckResult.UNCOMPLETE`,
     - `Forms.C.CheckResult.VALID`,
     - `Forms.C.CheckResult.NONE`.

-- classes: if set, a list of classes to be added to the default
+- `classes`: if set, a list of classes to be added to the default

-- title: if set, a text to replace the default title
+- `title`: if set, a text to replace the default title

 #### `FormsMessager`